DetlevCM/lustre-build-instructions/lustre_server_rocky8.10.md

 sed -i '/# IO Schedulers/a CONFIG_IOSCHED_DEADLINE=y\nCONFIG_DEFAULT_IOSCHED="deadline"' ~/lustre-release/lustre/kernel_patches/kernel_configs/kernel-4.18.0-4.18-rhel8.10-`uname -m`.config
 ```

-The lustre source code proivdes a series of patches that become more extensive as the kernel develops.
+The lustre source code provides a series of patches that become more extensive as the kernel develops.
 These can be, as per the tutorial, collected into a single file.
-The tutorial limited the kernel range to rhel8.7-series, which was adapted to include rehel8.10-series for rocky 8.10 support.
+The tutorial limited the kernel range to rhel8.7-series, which was adapted to include rhel8.10-series for rocky 8.10 support.

 Thus the line becomes the following: